RPi-Distro/pi-gen/README.md

    standard console hardware permission groups.

-   There are a few tools that may not make a whole lot of sense here for development purposes on a minimal system such as basic python and lua packages as well as the `build-essential` package.
-They are lumped right in with more essential packages presently, though they need not be with pi-gen.  These are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-lite, here's where you start trimming.
+   There are a few tools that may not make a whole lot of sense here for development purposes on a minimal system such as basic Python and Lua packages as well as the `build-essential` package.
+They are lumped right in with more essential packages presently, though they need not be with pi-gen.  These are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.

  - **Stage 3** - desktop system.
 Here's where you get the full desktop system